 Think of a scene in fiction as one of the building blocks of your novel.
 Each scene must reveal new information or show a different side of the character.
 If you can truly place a character in a scene and bring him alive, your readers will remember those moments, just as they would remember an actor on a stage.

 That’s not the only reason scenes are good.
-Scenes also allow you to build in complexity so the character isn’t one-dimensional.
+Scenes also allow you to build in complexity.
+To be sympathetic and seem real, protagonist’s can be one-dimensional.

 What is the one thing your character wants?
 You should definitely show that in scene.